-For example, I read “A Room With A View” years ago in Florence, imagining myself wafting about Santa Croce like Lucy Honeychurch, and “Ring Of Bright Water” on a previous stay on Skye.
+For example, I read “A Room With A View” years ago in Florence, and “Ring Of Bright Water” on a previous stay on Skye.

 In my opinion, it’s a thriller set in space sooner than science fiction.
-But it’s a cracking page turner of a thriller, with plenty of twists and turns and a really engaging main character (though if you’re easily offended by occasional bad language, this isn’t the book for you).
-I enjoyed it tremendously.
+And it’s a cracking page turner of a thriller.
+It has plenty of twists and turns and a really engaging main character (though if you’re easily offended by occasional bad language, this isn’t the book for you).

 Perfectly appropriate for Skye

 And why was it so unexpectedly appropriate for reading on Skye?
 Well, with a bit of imagination, those wild landscapes of Scotland’s islands don’t seem that distant from Martian deserts.